Latvian Legion

 The Latvian Legion (Latviešu leģions) was a formation of the Nazi German Waffen-SS during World War II.
-Created in 1943, it consisted primarily of ethnic Latvians.
-The legion consisted of two divisions of the Waffen-SS: the 15th Waffen Grenadier Division of the SS (1st Latvian), and the 19th Waffen Grenadier Division of the SS (2nd Latvian).
+Formed in 1943, it consisted primarily of ethnic Latvian men.
+The legion initially consisted of two divisions of the Waffen-SS: the 15th Waffen Grenadier Division of the SS (1st Latvian), and the 19th Waffen Grenadier Division of the SS (2nd Latvian).
+Later in the war, Arajs Kommando was disbanded and some of its members were transferred to the Latvian Legion.

 The 15th Division was administratively subordinated to the VI SS Corps, but operationally it was in reserve or at the disposal of the XXXXIII Army Corps, 16th Army, Army Group North.
 The 19th Division held out in the Courland Pocket until May 1945, the close of World War II, when it was among the last of Nazi Germany's forces to surrender.